PreethiValsalan/CleanArch/README.md

 # CleanArch

-This demo application is a Guide to Clean Architecture implementation in Android Applicationsusing kotlin.
+This demo application is a Guide to Clean Architecture implementation in Android Applications using kotlin.

 <ul>
   <li>LiveData</li>